MIC-DKFZ/nnDetection/README.md

 The Medical Detection Toolkit introduced the first codebase for 3D Object Detection and multiple tricks were transferred to nnDetection to assure optimal configuration for medical object detection.

 ## [Torchvision](https://github.com/pytorch/vision)
-nnDetection tried to follow the implementations of torchvision to make it easy to understand for everyone coming from the 2D (and video) detection scene.
-As a result we used some of the core modules of the torchvision implementation.
+nnDetection tried to follow the interfaces of torchvision to make it easy to understand for everyone coming from the 2D (and video) detection scene.
+As a result we used based our implementations of some of the core modules of the torchvision implementation.